thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Good to know!
 Back to changing of perspective, now what do I do with the projection of $u$ on $v$?*

 Reducing $u$, living in a multi-dimensional space, to a single number $u^Tv$ is useful, but we want more.
-What people usually do is instead projecting $u$ on many $v$'s and obtain many different views at once.
+What people usually do is instead projecting $u$ on many different $v$'s and obtain many different views at once.

 Let's say we project $u$ onto a bunch of vectors, e.g. three vectors $ \\{ v_1, v_2, v_3 \\} $, and thereby obtaining a list of numbers $[u^Tv_1, u^Tv_2, u^Tv_3]$, which is itself a vector as well!
 In other words, dot product is the building block of transforming one vector to another, thereby achieving a multi-dimensional change in perspective.